stephquinn/final-project-stephquinn/README.md

 5/5 update:

-I didn't manage to change the date format so I could get the results in the two tables on my detail page to display in reverse chronological order.
-I commented out the code I tried in my aggregates.py file.
+I was having trouble getting the tables on my detail page to display in reverse chronological order.
+The changes you sent me using the csv module worked for the inspections table, but not for the actions table.
+For the actions table, I think it didn't work because of the NAs in the date column.
+ChatGPT gave me a possible solution (adding this: if row['enforcement_action_issued'] != 'NA':) that for some reason worked for some but not all of the rows with NAs, and then it recommended pandas as an alternative.
+This worked!
+So now my tables are in reverse chronological order.

 reverse chron tables for inspections and actions - why do I seemingly not have actual reverse chron order? are my dates not actually in date format or something? put totals of inspections and actions at the top